xironix/freebsd-vagrant/README.md

 This is not a complete list of installed software, but more of a list of semi-noteable installations.
-As with [@marcoVermeulen](https://github.com/marcoVermeulen) and his request for openjdk7 to be included, I am open to preloading other sofrware packages upon request.
+As with [@marcoVermeulen](https://github.com/marcoVermeulen) and his request for OpenJDK 7 to be included, I am open to preloading other sofrware packages upon request.

 However, it should be noticed that I will always attempt to keep the Vagrant box